 Fortunately, if you do lose the form it isn’t difficult to replace, but it can be quite time-consuming, and you will have to pay a fee of $533 MXN.
 Just in case you happen to find yourself in this unfortunate situation, here’s how you can replace your lost immigration form in Mexico.

-Tap water isn’t drinkable
+4. Tap water isn’t drinkable

 The tap water in Mexico isn’t safe to drink… mostly.
 Interestingly, the government rules that the water actually is sanitized and safe to drink.
 However, the containers that people use to store the water are rarely (if ever) cleaned, rendering it once-again, unsafe to drink.
 Some homes have water filtration systems installed which enable you to drink water straight from the tap, but this is not the norm.

-DON’T skip the street food
+7. DON’T skip the street food

 I often hear travelers who are (seemingly) unfamiliar with Mexico advising others not to eat street food when visiting this culinary wonderland.
 This is a huge mistake!!

 Street vendors have sold me some of the tastiest food I’ve experienced (and some of the cheapest)!
 It may sound dramatic, but my local taco lady literally changed my life.
-She feeds me the most delicious tacos I’ve ever tasted for the low, low price of 12 pesos each.
-With that in mind, I really think you’ll be missing out if you neglect to try street food in Mexico.
+She feeds me the most delicious tacos I’ve ever tasted for the low, low price of 14 pesos each.

 I understand why there is concern about the cleanliness of the street carts, but there are a few different indicators you can look for to help you judge whether it’s safe or not.